nosoop/SM-DownloadPrefs/README.md

 5. Copy the `$SOMEPLACE/dprefs.example.conf.php` file to `$SOMEPLACE/dprefs.conf.php` and change the values in the file where appropriate.
 If you renamed `dprefs.php` to a different filename, just change the config file to match.
 6. Compile the source for and install the `downloadprefs.smx` plugin file.
 Enable it and modify `cfg/sourcemod/plugin.downloadprefs.cfg` to set `sm_dprefs_downloadurl` to your redirecting URL.
 7. Add plugins that support the `downloadprefs` library.
 All zero of them, publicly.
 8. Enjoy letting people choose their downloads.
-(Well, it would be helpful if you also compiled and installed `downloadprefs_menu.smx`, provided you don't have a plugin to automatically handle it.)
+(Well, it would be helpful if you also compiled and installed `downloadprefs_menu.smx`, considering the zero public plugins available at the moment.)

 Lost?
 See an [example configuration](https://github.com/nosoop/SM-DownloadPrefs/wiki/Sample-Configuration).